xerno/PHP-in-MySQL/README.md

 - Download a function you want and execute following commands (with uppercased text replacement):
 - use DATABASE;
 - source ./PATH/FUNCTION_NAME.sql

+## Compatibility
+All functions are tested on MySQL 5.5 but may function in older versions too.
+If problems, please inform me.